 This collaborative project between IT for Change, India and InternetLab, Brazil addresses gender-based hate speech in the online public sphere.
 Supported by International Development Research Centre (IDRC), the project responds to the current reality in both countries where women are not only speaking up against patriarchy, but also claiming public-political space despite pervasive sexism and misogyny.

-The project adopts three main strategies: (a) highlights blind spots in dominant legal frameworks that prevent effective recognition of sexist/misogynistic speech online as a violation of women’s rights; (b) offers ways to reform content governance and intermediary liability legislation to ensure timely redressal; and (c) builds a proof-of-concept model to resist normalisation of sexist speech online.
+It adopts three main strategies: (a) highlightng blind spots in dominant legal frameworks that prevent effective recognition of sexist/misogynistic speech online as a violation of women’s rights; (b) offering ways to reform content governance and intermediary liability legislation to ensure timely redressal; and (c) building a proof-

 CENTERING WOMEN IN INDIA'S DIGITALISING ECONOMY

 IT for Change is pleased to launch its two-year regional project on 'Unskewing the Data Value Chain: A Policy Research Project for Equitable Platform Economies’.
 Supported by the Omidyar Network, this project will continue on the heels of our first phase of research on policies for the platform economy, a 14-country initiative that concluded in November 2019.

 In this second phase, IT for Change will lead and coordinate empirical research on platform value chains and the political economy of data, looking closely at the domains of e-commerce and social media.

 Feminist Digital Justice

 Digital Justice is a collaborative research and advocacy initiative of IT for Change and DAWN (Development Alternatives with Women for a New Era).
 We aim to re-interpret the emerging techno-social paradigm from a Southern feminist standpoint.
 The project foregrounds debates at the intersection of enduring feminist concerns about gender justice and women’s human rights on the one hand, and emerging issues at the digital frontier on

 Righting Gender Wrongs